Learn By Doing

 Welcome to the University of Montana School of Journalism.
-This year we are celebrating our 100th anniversary.
-Join us as we head into our second century of training some of the finest news professionals in the industry.
+Join us as we head into our second century of educating some of the finest news professionals in the industry.

-Our goal here is to train working journalists who can hit the ground running when they enter the job market.
+Our school trains hard-working journalists who can hit the ground running as soon as they hit the job market.
 Soon after students arrive, we send them into the world.
 They learn how to report and write about public affairs.
 They talk with experts, debate important policy issues and learn how to use digital tools to reach a broader audience.

-For graduate students, we offer a master’s program in Environmental Science and National Resource Reporting.
-Master’s students take advantage of our beautiful location on the western slope of the Rockies to explore the role journalists play in explaining environmental challenges such as climate change.
+For graduate students, we offer a master’s program in Environmental Science and Natural Resource Journalism.
+Master’s students take advantage of our beautiful location in the northern Rockies to explore the role journalists play in explaining environmental challenges such as climate change.

 Please peruse our website, but don’t stop there.
-Come visit us in Missoula, and help us celebrate this important anniversary.
-We would love to answer your questions.
+Come visit us in Missoula, and let us show you why you belong at the UM J-School.